 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Ifm reported total carbon emissions of approximately 9,594,000 kg CO2e.
 This figure includes 3,082,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion, 20,000 kg CO2e from Scope 2 emissions related to purchased electricity, and 1,604,000 kg CO2e from Scope 3 emissions, predominantly from business travel.
-Comparatively, in 2022, Ifm's total emissions were about 19,224,000 kg CO2e, with Scope 1 emissions at 8,274,000 kg CO2e, Scope 2 emissions remaining at 20,000 kg CO2e, and Scope 3 emissions at 918,000 kg CO2e.
-This indicates a significant reduction in total emissions of approximately 9,630,000 kg CO2e year-on-year.
-Ifm has disclosed emissions data across all three scopes (1, 2, and 3) for the years 2021 to 2023, showcasing a commitment to transparency in their climate impact reporting.
-However, there are currently no specific reduction targets or climate pledges outlined in their sustainability initiatives.
-The emissions data is not cascaded from a parent organization, indicating that Ifm is independently reporting its carbon footprint.
-The organization continues to monitor and report its emissions, reflecting an ongoing commitment to understanding and managing its environmental impact.
+Comparatively, in 2022, Ifm's total emissions were about 19,224,000 kg CO2e, indicating a significant reduction of approximately 9,630,000 kg CO2e year-on-year.
+This reduction reflects a proactive approach to managing their carbon footprint, although specific reduction targets or initiatives have not been disclosed.
+Ifm's emissions data is not cascaded from any parent organization, and they have not set any formal science-based targets (SBTi) or climate pledges.
+The company continues to monitor and report its emissions across all relevant scopes, demonstrating a commitment to transparency in its climate impact.

 Access structured emissions data, company-specific emission factors, and source documents